[donny@scyber ~]$ cat ./blog/enterprise-devsecops-automation.md

 bandit -r backend/ -f json -o bandit-results.json

-# Dependency vulnerability scanning
+# Dependency vulnerability scanning (Safety CLI 3.x uses `scan`; `check` is legacy).

-safety check --json --output safety-results.json
+safety scan --json > safety-results.json

 # Advanced security pattern detection

-semgrep --config=auto backend/ --json --output semgrep-results.json
+semgrep scan --config=p/default backend/ --json --output=semgrep-results.json

 TypeScript/JavaScript Analysis